astrorama/PhosphorosDoc/source/user_manual/first_steps/setup_input_data.rst

 Auxiliary Data
 --------------

 All input files which are not catalogs are referred to as ``Auxiliary`` data.
-They comprise the following types.
+They comprise the following types:

 **Filter transmission curves**: characterise the full transmission in the range [0, 1], including the
     telescope optic, the filter itself and the detector efficiency.